-- 19.1 Agenda: Committee of the Whole Board Closed ✓ That, the Superior-Greenstone DSB go into a Committee of the Whole Board Section D (Closed Session) at p.m. and that this portion be closed to the public. - 19.2 Rise and Report from Closed Session ✓ That, the Superior-Greenstone DSB rise and report
+19.1 Agenda: Committee of the Whole Board - Closed ✓ That, the Superior-Greenstone DSB go into a Committee of the Whole Board Section C (Closed Session, at p.m. and that this portion be closed to the public 19.2 Rise and Report from Closed Session ✓ That, the Superior-Greenstone DSB rise and report from the Committee of the Whole Board Section C (Closed Session) at p.m. and that this portion be open to the public.

-20.0 Report of the Committee of the Whole Closed Section D
+20.0 Report of the Committee of the Whole Closed Section C

-✓ That, the Superior-Greenstone DSB Committee of the Whole, In-Camera Section D (Closed) Reports be adopted.
+✓ That, the Superior-Greenstone DSB Committee of the Whole, In-Camera Section C (Closed) Reports be received, and That, the